Man Was Paying Neighbor's Power Bill and Company Wouldn't Fix the Problem

 “So again, we take our customers’ needs seriously and apologize that it took longer than we’d like to resolve this customer’s matter,” he said.

 We didn’t get any answers.
-But we did get John’s money back.
+But we did get Beckham's money back.

 “I’m very lucky.
 Because if it weren’t for you, nothing would have been done.
 And I mean nothing,” he said.